 Rheumatoid arthritis

 Rheumatoid arthritis is an autoimmune disorder.
 It is caused by a fault in the immune system, causing healthy tissue to be attacked as if it were diseased.
-This produces inflammation in the joints, and can lead to permanent damage over time.
+This can produce inflammation in the joints and lead to permanent damage over time.

-A rheumatoid arthritis flare can look similar to an osteoarthritis flare, but the causes are likely to be very different.
+A rheumatoid arthritis flare can resemble an osteoarthritis flare, but the underlying causes are likely to be very different.
 Increased pain, swelling, redness and stiffness of the joint are all common signs of a rheumatoid arthritis flare, but extreme fatigue and flu-like symptoms may also be reported.
 As rheumatoid arthritis is autoimmune in nature, the causes of flares mostly come from within the body.

 Common causes of rheumatoid arthritis flares